Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 Based on the histogram, it is clear that the shape of the data is clearly bimodal, with two distinct peaks occurring around 40 bpm and around 150 bpm.
 There are more songs that are clustered around the higher bpm mode.
-The center (median) occurs at around 140 bpm, and the spread (IQR) is 61 bpm, indicating that there is a moderate amount of variability in tempos.
-There are no outliers.
+The center (median) occurs at 140 bpm, and the spread (IQR) is 61 bpm, indicating that there is a moderate amount of variability in tempos.
+There are no outliers in this distribution.

-Now, let’s see whether there appears to be a relationship between a song’s tempo (bpm) and the number of clichés (tropes) that a song has.
+Now, let’s see whether there appears to be a relationship between a fight song’s tempo (bpm) and the number of clichés (tropes) that a song has.
+We will do this by creating a scatterplot and fitting a linear
-We will do this by creating a scatterplot and fitting a linear model.
+model:

 ``` r
 ggplot(data = fight_songs, mapping = aes(x = bpm, y = trope_count)) +